Chili6666/mcp-docs-demo/README.md

 - "How do I set up microfrontends with Vue?"
 - "Show me configuration examples for any framework"
 - "Provide service integration examples"

+### Framework Usage Guides
+- "How to use FusionKit in React?"
+- "How to use FusionKit in Angular?"
+- "How to use FusionKit in Vue?"

 ### Migration Help
 - "How do I migrate from v1 to v2?"